 Both BitIRA and Bitcoin IRA partner with companies that specialize in cryptocurrency wallets.
 The wallet company that Bitcoin IRA currently partners with is called BitGo, which was famously implicated in the Bitfinex hack of 2016.
 Some contend that hackers were able to access the multi-signature security keys held by BitGo and Bitfinex, which led to cryptocurrency worth US $72 million (at the time) being stolen.
 As of June 2018, the value of that currency would be worth US $800 million.

 When reviewing and choosing a Digital IRA partner, selecting one that has a solid track record of security will reduce the probability of theft, headaches, and complaints in the future.

 Security isn’t the only consideration when choosing a Digital IRA partner.
 The way IRAs are designed mandates that they must be managed by a custodian on behalf of the customer (though as the customer, you always have full control over the asset classes in your IRA).
 Both BitIRA and Bitcoin IRA (at the time of this review) use what are called qualified custodians and not 3rd-party administrators, as used by some other companies.

 The custodian used by Bitcoin IRA is called Kingdom Trust, which was also first to market in this space.
 Kingdom Trust is used by most other Digital IRA companies, who are seemingly locked in by inertia to their services.
-BitIRA was the first Digital IRA company to seek out a different custodian than Kingdom Trust and has chosen Preferred Trust Company, a company specializing in IRA custodianship for over a decade.
+BitIRA was the first Digital IRA company to seek out a different custodian than Kingdom Trust and has chosen to work with Equity Trust Company and Preferred Trust Company, both of whom have specialized in IRA custodianship for over a decade.

 Much depends on how a Digital IRA service provider and their custodian structure their management of your cryptocurrency assets.
 All such custodians charge a fee for performing administrative tasks for IRAs, but they can choose to structure their fees in various ways.